IgnacioMB/csvcli/README.md

 ```

-- `convert`: allows you to convert from and to CSV, excel and parquet in any combination
+- `convert`: Allows you to convert from and to CSV, excel and parquet in any combination.
+Your original file will be overwritten.

  Options:
   - `-to, --format` TEXT    Output format.
 Options: 'csv', 'excel' or 'parquet'
-  - `-D, --delimiter` TEXT  Output CSV delimiter i.e. ';'.
-Must be a 1-character
+  - `-D, --delimiter` TEXT  (optional) Only for CSV files.
+Delimiter if other than
+                        comma i.e. ';'.
+Must be a 1-character string.
-                        string (only if you convert to csv and want other  than comma)

   Example converting a parquet file to CSV:

   ```
-  csvcli -f "seo.parquet" convert -to "csv"
+  csvcli -f "myfiles/data.parquet" convert -to "csv"
   ```

-  Example converting an excel file to CSV with `|` as delimiter.
-As you wish a delimiter other than the default comma, you need to indicate it using the `-D` option:
+  Example converting an excel file to CSV with `|` as delimiter. using the `-D` option:

   ```
-  csvcli -f "impressions.xlsx" convert -to "csv" -D "|"
+  csvcli -f "myfiles/data.xlsx" convert -to "csv" -D "|"
   ```

-- `change-delimiter`: changes the delimiter of the CSV file
+- `change-delimiter`: Changes the delimiter of a CSV file.
+Your original file will be overwritten.

   Options:
     - `-D, --new_delimiter` TEXT  Output CSV delimiter i.e. ';'.
 Must be a
                             1-character string.

-  Example changing the delimiter of a CSV file separated by commas.
-You must indicate the desired new delimiter using the `-D` option:
+  Example changing the delimiter of a CSV file originally delimited by commas using the `-D` option:

   ```
-  csvcli -f "/Users/ignacio/Downloads/file.csv" change-delimiter -D "|"
+  csvcli -f "data.csv" change-delimiter -D "|"
   ```
   Example changing the delimiter of a CSV file with a delimiter other than commas.
 In this case you must also specify the old delimiter using the `-d` option:
   ```
   csvcli -f "/Users/ignacio/Downloads/file.csv" -d ";" change-delimiter -D "|"
   ```

-  In both cases you will get a message confirming the change, and your original file will be overwritten.

 ## Note about the author